FunnelKit

 Connecting Google Account

-On the next screen, Google will take your permission to connect FunnelKit Automations Connector with your account.
+On the next screen, Google will ask for your permission to connect FunnelKit Automations Connector with your account.

 Connecting GMail to FunnelKit Automations